-“Conversations are getting more and more serious, but there are still some questions, structurally,” Adler said Friday.
+“Conversations are getting more and more serious, but there are still some questions, structurally,” Adler recently told the Statesman.
 “The challenges are everywhere because no one’s ever done this before.”

 The vision is to use mini-bonds to supply a $10 million fund, backed by both philanthropic and investor money at low interest rates, to help iconic venues stay afloat.
 But the city still needs to figure out how to structure the fund so that crowdsourced and philanthropic money would guarantee the bonds, Adler said.

 In 2016, the city won a Neighborly Bonds Challenge, a national program that evaluated innovative proposals for investment in local projects from public agencies.
 The program awarded the city $100,000 of legal, administrative and marketing services to make the program happen.

 Since then, Neighborly has been working with the city staff to get an idea in place.
 Last year, the program worked with cities in Vermont, Kansas and Massachusetts to use mini-bonds to build a school and bike paths and to purchase a new firetruck, said Pitichoke Chulapamornsri, Neighborly’s director of business development.
 But it has never tried anything with music venues.

 “It’s going to be a relatively new structure for the bonds, so we are excited to continue to work with the city on that,” Chulapamornsri said.

 In November, Austin requested a year extension of its deadline to issue the bonds by the end of 2017.
 The goal is now to issue them this year — or at least have a clear game plan, Chulapamornsri said.